 We’re here for all people who have experienced sexual assault.
 People of any age, gender, sexual orientation, and background can access our services without judgment.
 Their loved ones need us too—we help them feel confident in the support they’re providing.
 And when the public is grappling with issues related to sexual assault, SACE is there to educate our community and provide a professional perspective.

-To do this, our mandate at SACE is to provide an extensive range of support services for people who experience sexual violence, including crisis support, counselling, court support, and advocacy, and to foster prevention of sexual violence through direct public education and advisory consultation with groups and agencies undertaking their own prevention efforts.
+To do this, our mandate at SACE is to provide an extensive range of support services for people who experience sexual violence, including: crisis support, counselling, court support, and advocacy.
+We also aim to foster prevention of sexual violence through direct public education and advisory consultation with groups and agencies undertaking their own prevention efforts.

 In 1975, SACE was incorporated as a not-for-profit society known as the Rape Crisis Centre of Edmonton.
-The organization was initiated by a coalition of Edmontonians from the Edmonton Social Planning Council, YWCA, hospitals and social service agencies.
-They were concerned about the amount of sexual violence in our community and the lack of services available to the survivors of this violence.
+The organization was initiated by a coalition of Edmontonians from the Edmonton Social Planning Council, YWCA, hospitals, and social service agencies.
+These Edmontonians were concerned about the amount of sexual violence in our community and the lack of services available to the survivors of this violence.

-The doors of the agency first opened with a part-time coordinator and a number of dedicated volunteers to provide a crisis telephone line that offered people who experienced sexual assault or abuse access to a trained listener.
+The doors of the agency first opened with a part-time coordinator, a number of dedicated volunteers, and a crisis telephone line that offered people who experienced sexual assault or abuse access to a trained listener.
 In 1981, the agency changed its name to the Sexual Assault Centre of Edmonton to reflect a shift to a more inclusive concept of “sexual assault”.
 In 1983, federal legislation removed the term “rape” from the criminal code, and substituted this with “sexual assault”.